ososuna/matchmaking-lol/README.md

 # matchmaking lol
- Repositorio del simulador de emparejamientos de partidas clasificatorias solo dúo de League of Legends.
-Realizado para la materia de Estructura de Datos en la Universidad Anáhuac Querétaro
+Matchmaking algorithm for solo queue rankeds in League of Legends